 Make sure you always know how each particular customer found you.
 Add tracking codes to coupons that will track the date of the ad.
 In TV ads, you may suggest that the client mentions the ad to get a discount.
 Ask clients directly how they found you.
 It will let you know how efficient different ads are in your particular case.

 2. Use Less Popular Times and Places

-Save money by placing your ads in unusual location or in off hours.
+Save money by placing your ads in unusual locations or in off-hours.
 The difference in price may be quite dramatic, and your job in that regard is to still make exotic placed or hours where you will reach just as many eyeballs as you would in the traditional spots and hours.